spiderwares/gutenberg-slider/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Tags: slider, image slider, block editor, gallery, responsive slider
+Tags: slider, image slider, block editor, block slider, responsive slider

 Create stunning, fully responsive sliders using the Gutenberg block editor with customizable navigation, autoplay, and animation effects.

 == Description ==

-**Blocksy Slider** is a powerful and feature-rich WordPress slider plugin powered by [Swiper.js](https://swiperjs.com/), the most modern mobile touch slider library.
+Blocksy Slider is a powerful and feature-rich WordPress slider plugin powered by [Swiper.js](https://swiperjs.com/), the most modern mobile touch slider library.
 This plugin seamlessly integrates with the WordPress Gutenberg block editor, allowing you to create beautiful, responsive sliders with rich content using blocks.

 Unlike traditional image-only sliders, Blocksy Slider lets you build slides using the full power of Gutenberg blocks - add images, text, headings, videos, galleries, and any other block content to create engaging, interactive sliders.